CodeYourFuture/wordpress-module/lesson1.md

 > 2. We want the page title to be all caps and a nice bright colour.
 We also want the photo to float to the left and have a right padding of 1em.
 We don't want any styling changes inline!
 In which file should you make them instead?
 > 3. Now we want to add a special section just below the page content.
 This section will have a pale yellow background, a padding of 3em and some centered text saying "Get in touch!".
 This text should link to your email.
 In which file should you make the changes?

-We would encourage you to keep playing and make experiments with your new Child Theme.
-If there is something you don't know how to do, please refer to the [WordPress Codex](https://codex.wordpress.org).

 ## The WordPress Loop